pranatisreya/Smart_Exit/README.md

 this study explores technological solutions in educational settings, specifically assessing the transformative power of Full Stack Development.
 It examines the impact of modern technology, particularly through the MERN stack, in reshaping conventional workflows for routine administrative tasks.
-5
-4. ”User-Centric Design for Online Gatepass Systems: A Human-Computer Interaction Perspective”
+4. "User-Centric Design for Online Gatepass Systems: A Human-Computer Interaction Perspective”
 From the Human-Computer Interaction Journal (HCIJ), this research emphasizes the significance of user-centric design in online gatepass systems.
 It evaluates the role of a friendly interface in simplifying the submission process and reducing errors, contributing to a more accessible and efficient system.
-5. ”Security Measures in Access Control: Lessons from Online Gatepass Implementations”
+6. ”Security Measures in Access Control: Lessons from Online Gatepass Implementations”
 Published in the International Journal of Cybersecurity and Privacy (IJCS), this study analyzes security measures in access control through lessons learned from online gatepass implementations.
 It investigates the importance of a robust authorization hierarchy, user authentication, and secure storage of access records in creating a secure environment.
 Department of Information Technology 6

-CHAPTER 3
+# CHAPTER 3
-Software Requirement Analysis
+## Software Requirement Analysis
-3.1 Problem Statement
+### 3.1 Problem Statement
 In the contemporary academic environment, the conventional methods employed for overseeing student departures within educational institutions often rely on manual, paper-based processes.
 This outdated approach gives rise to inefficiencies, delays in approvals, and potential security vulnerabilities.
 The absence of a sophisticated and technologically advanced system hinders the seamless